rmrector/script.artwork.beef/README.md

 ### Skin support

 For the most part skins will still access images in the same Kodi standard way.
-Episode fanart may just work, depending on how your skin accesses fanart when listing episodes.
-`$INFO[ListItem.Art(fanart)]` pulls the episode fanart if it exists, otherwise Kodi falls back to the series fanart.
+Episode and season backdrops may just work, depending on how your skin accesses them when listing episodes or seasons. `$INFO[ListItem.Art(fanart)]` pulls the episode or season backdrop if it exists, otherwise Kodi falls back to the series backdrop.

 Extrafanart has been integrated [into the library] and no longer has to be in the filesystem, but does require skins to access them differently.
 Extrathumbs are similarly integrated, implemented